rust-leipzig/rust-leipzig.github.io/_posts/2017-03-28-comparison-of-regex-engines.md

 gave me great feedback with some improvement proposals.

 One improvement is to use the SIMD feature of the regex crate.
-This feature is currently available in the Rust nightly built, so I had to install the nightly toolchain too.
-I adjusted the projects cmake scripts to detect whether a nightly compiler is used and the SIMD feature is supported.
+This feature is currently available in the Rust nightly built, so I have to install the nightly toolchain too.
+I adjust the projects cmake scripts to detect whether a nightly compiler is used and the SIMD feature is supported.
 So the rust toolchain can be switched with `rustup default nightly-x86_64-unknown-linux-gnu` and the tool has to be reconfigured and build again to get the new results.